-With RankBrain, your article might rank for queries related to desserts as well as sweet dishes.
+Because with RankBrain, your article might rank for queries related to desserts as well as sweet dishes.
 So, keyword density shouldn’t be your focus anymore.
 You should focus more on addressing user intent through your content.
 This is because quality content is all that matters for readers.
 Quality content focused on user intent will bring in higher CTR.

-Since RankBrain improves the quality of search results, it also collects information about user satisfaction.
 For example, if someone does opens the #1 result for a query but doesn’t find it useful and goes to the next one in the SERP.
 And they continue to do so until they find what they are looking for and stay on that page longer, this is an indication of satisfaction.

-As a result, those results towards the top may notice a drop in their rankings.
-Also, the one that was able to satisfy the user’s intent, gets a boost in rankings.
 So, it’s important to make your content informative, engaging, and useful.
 Try to pick topics that your target audience might be interested in and write longer, useful content that answers all possible questions about that topic.

 Image via Backlinko